 Biden opens winter battle against Covid-19

-Washington (AFP) – President Joe Biden will announce Thursday a winter campaign against Covid-19, with new testing requirements for travelers and a surge in vaccination efforts -- but no clear path to defeating the pandemic he was elected to confront.
+Washington (AFP) – US President Joe Biden announced Thursday a winter campaign against Covid-19, with new testing requirements for travelers and a surge in vaccination efforts.

 Biden has brought steady leadership after the chaotic Donald Trump years, but the mutating coronavirus continues to defy him, helping drive his approval ratings deep underwater.

-Top of the list will be an announcement that toughened rules on testing for travelers will take effect within days, a senior administration official said.
+"I know Covid-19 has been very divisive.
+In this country, it's become a political issue...
+A sad, sad commentary.
+It shouldn't be, but it has been."

-Biden will "announce that we are further strengthening our testing requirements so that starting early next week, all international travelers will be required to test negative within one day of their departure to the United States," the official told reporters.
+The actions include the requirement that all inbound international travelers be tested within one day of flying.

-This will apply to all travelers, both US and foreign, regardless of whether they have been vaccinated, the official aid.
+This will apply to all travelers, both US and foreign, regardless of vaccination status, the official said.

 For domestic travelers, Biden will announce he is extending a mask mandate on airplanes, trains and other public transport through mid-March.

+White House spokeswoman Jen Psaki told reporters testing and vaccine requirements could eventually be added to domestic flights too.
+"Nothing is off the table," she said.

-The barrage of measures is partly meant to reassure Americans that Biden is doing everything possible to prevent the pandemic from derailing the impressive US economic recovery -- and the Christmas holidays.
+The barrage of measures is partly meant to reassure Americans that Biden is doing everything possible to prevent the pandemic from derailing the impressive US economic recovery -- and the winter holidays.

 Biden and his aides have repeatedly stressed in recent days that there will be no return to mass shutdowns.

-But the White House also faces the stubborn fact that many Americans are not receptive to Biden's appeals for collective action.
+But the White House also faces the challenge that many Americans are not receptive to Biden's appeals for collective action.

-Despite ever-more creative attempts to lure people to get their shots, about 40 percent of the country has yet to be fully vaccinated.
+Despite ever-more creative attempts to encourage people to get their shots, about 40 percent of the country has yet to be fully vaccinated.

 Nationwide campaign